Lockheed P-2 Neptune: Other military operators

 In Australia, the Netherlands, and the US Navy, its tasks were taken over by the larger and more capable P-3 Orion, and by the 1970s, it was in use only by patrol squadrons in the US Naval Reserve and the Dutch Navy.
-The 320 Squadron of the Royal Dutch Navy retired its last seven Neptune’s in March 1982 as they were being replaced by the Lockheed Orion.
+The 320 Squadron of the Royal Dutch Navy retired its last seven Neptunes in March 1982 as they were being replaced by the Lockheed Orion.
 The US Naval Reserve retired its last Neptunes in 1978, those aircraft also having been replaced by the P-3 Orion.
 By the 1980s, the Neptune had fallen out of military use in most purchasing nations, replaced by newer aircraft.

 The Netherlands received its first Neptunes in 1953–54, when it acquired 12 P2V-5s.
 These remained in service until 1960, when they were transferred to Portugal.
 The P2V-5s were initially not replaced, with the anti-submarine aircraft requirement being met by carrier-borne Grumman S-2 Trackers.
 A new, urgent, requirement for maritime patrol aircraft soon developed, for service over Dutch New Guinea, and 15 new P2V-7s were purchased, entering service from September 1961.
 While initially employed on reconnaissance and patrol duties, as Indonesian infiltration attempts against New Guinea increased, the Neptunes added bombing and strafing operations to their patrol duties.
 On 17 May 1962, a Netherlands Navy Neptune shot down an Indonesian C-47 transport.
 A truce ended the conflict in September 1962, with Dutch New Guinea passing to UN control before becoming part of Indonesia, and the P2V-7s returned to Europe.
 The aircraft were upgraded to SP-2H standard soon after returning to the Netherlands, and remained in service until March 1982, when they were replaced by Lockheed Orions.

 In Japan, the Neptune was license-built from 1966 by Kawasaki as the P-2J, with the piston engines replaced by IHI-built T64 turboprops.
 Kawasaki continued their manufacture much later than Lockheed did; the P-2J remained in service until 1984.